 The Chaucer Heritage Trust seeks to promote among the general public interest, understanding and appreciation of the works of Geoffrey Chaucer, his life and times and influence, and his position in English and world literature.

-In keeping with these aims the trust organises short introductory talks on the subject of Geoffrey Chaucer, his life and times, and his works.
+In keeping with these aims the Trust offers short introductory talks on the subject of Geoffrey Chaucer, his life and times, and his works.
 If you are interested in hosting one of these please contact us at firstname.lastname@example.org

 Workshops for Schools